 The spectral energy distribution of a galaxy results from the complex interaction of many factors, including its star formation history, metallicity evolution, and dust properties.
-In this work, we take advantage of the stellar population synthesis code \galaxpy to study the influence of distinct galaxy properties on broad-band optical and near-infrared colours at $z\simeq0$.
+In this work, we take advantage of the newly developed galaxy spectral prediction tool \galaxpy to study the influence of distinct galaxy properties on broad-band optical and near-infrared colours from 3\,200 to 10\,800 {\AA} at $z\simeq0$.
 Our main findings can be summarised as follows:

 \begin{itemize}

 \item Using SFHs predicted by the empirical model \umachine and the cosmological hydrodynamical simulation \illustris, we show that physically motivated SFH variations modify broad-band colours along a single direction in colour space, the SFH-direction.
 We find that the SFH-direction is universal, i.e. it is the same for galaxies in haloes of different masses, independently of whether these are star-forming or quenched galaxies, as well as for the two models studied.
 Furthermore, we show that variations in any other galaxy property have very little impact on the SFH-direction.